wp-plugins/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.10 =

+* FIX: If the post is password protected, now the post password form is displayed before showing the post.
+* NEW: Now the user-defined excerpt can display a paragraph break, if any.
+* NEW: Added Hebrew translation, thanks to Ahrale.
+* Other minor changes.

 = 1.9 =